WW2 Live Ammo

 Handgrenades, Tank-/ Artillery- and Mortar rounds

-Now these are a differebt story; much more easier to recognize but also much more dangerous.
+Now these are a different story; much more easier to recognize but also much more dangerous.
 It is very easy: this ammunition can be found in enormous amounts of pieces of shrapnel.
 These are safe.
 When you come across something much more bigger and heavy, in these area's generally be concerned about finding a live grenade or round.
-Some examples of shrapnel:

 And some obvious examples of live ammo - either found already exposed, partly unearthed or dug up by accident (all reported to Police/ EOD):